Why is the Interior Design CGI chosen by many design agencies?

 To start this topic correctly, we should answer the question, why CGI for Interior Design is a primary tool of the interior design business?

 As the Interior Design is one of the most competitive industries regarding talent, definitely takes the agencies an entirely different gap to get their portfolio and business noticed online.
-CGI Interior Design or also known as Interior Design Visualisation is one of the ways, to get where you want to be, in front of the new potential client.
+CGI Interior Design or also known as Interior Design Visualization is one of the ways, to get where you want to be, in front of the new potential client.
 Visualising interiors is not only a crucial part of every design presentation and client pitch.
 Having a portfolio of all work-in-process with interiors as CGI images give you an additional tool to showcase how best you are.
 The statistic shows that 80 per cent of the people on the planet earth cannot interpret good enough visually ideas.
 Having CGI images and 3D model of your future design ideas is an easy way to explain and translate in visual all plans for the future design project and can be quickly turned to a marketing lever.

 How effective is your marketing is up to you, how creative and skilful you are.
 Is proven that online marketing brings three times more leads than traditional marketing and five times more conversions than businesses who don’t use this approach.